-You relieved of Answer are that responsibility.
+Answer: You are relieved of that responsibility.
 You do not have to make it a reality, it already is!
 Although your concept of self seems so far removed from the venture you now contemplate, it exists now as a reality within you.
-Ask yourself how you would feel and what you would be doing if your business venture were a great Become identified with that success. character and feeling and you will be amazed how quickly you will realize your dream
+Ask yourself how you would feel and what you would be doing if your business venture were a great success.
+Become identified with that character and feeling and you will be amazed how quickly you will realize your dream.
 The only sacrifice you are called upon to make, is to give up your present concept of self and appropriate the desire you want to express.